jeansberg/CharacterGenerator/README.md

 # CharacterGenerator
-A character generator for the Numenera RPG using the MERN stack
+This will be a character generator for the Numenera RPG using React as the front-end, Mongoose/MongoDb as the database layer and Node/Express as the back-end.